 Evlyn modeled his "Discourse of Forest-trees and the Propagation of Timber" after Pliny the Elder's Book XVI of his Natural History .
 Pliny was a Roman warrior and intellectual.
-His Natural History was history's first written attempt to define and catalogue nature.
-It was actually used as the source for most scientific knowledge during the middle ages.
+His Natural History was history's first written attempt to define and catalog nature.
+It was later used as the source for most scientific knowledge during the western European middle ages.

-No real effort to manage trees, practice forestry or conserve the American forest took place until midway through the 19th Century.
+No real effort to manage trees, practice forestry nor conserve the American forest took place until midway through the 19th Century.

 In 1847, George Perkins Marsh , then a U.S. Congressman for Vermont, published an "Address Delivered Before the Agricultural Society of Rutland County, Sept.
 30, 1847" .
 This was the first awareness paper that advocated a conservationist approach to the management of forested lands.
 Marsh went on to publish Man and Nature; or, Physical Geography as Modified by Human Action .
 It was revised in1874 as The Earth as Modified by Human Action , the first systematic analysis of humanity's destructive impact on the environment

 New England continued to advance the conservation ethic when Henry David Thoreau delivered an address to the Concord (Massachusetts) Lyceum declaring that "in Wildness is the preservation of the World."
 In 1863, this address was published posthumously as the essay "Walking" in Thoreau's Excursions .
 In 1854 Thoreau goes on to publish Walden; or, Life in the Woods.